 Where can I get my dog trained as a therapy dog?

 This really depends on what you would like to do with your dog and what will be expected of him/her.
 A visiting programme may not require any special training beyond basic obedience.
-There are more advanced and specific areas of training that dogs can take part in for more therapeutic activities, which can be explored in our Practical Training for Therapy Dogs training courses.
+There are more advanced and specific areas of training that dogs can take part in for more therapeutic activities.

 I am thinking of getting a dog and would like to get something suitable for therapy work?
 What sort of dog should I get?